eu-cdse/documentation/section1/Data.md

-*More information on EO data grayed out in the list below will be published soon*.
+*More information on EO data grayed out in the list below will be published when available*.

 ## Copernicus Mission